Rethinking Theoretical Illumination for Efficient Low-Light Image Enhancement: Introduction

 \section{Introduction}

-Low-light image capture, whether indoors or outdoors, poses significant challenges for accurate visual analysis.
+\IEEEPARstart{W}{hether} indoors or outdoors, low-light image capture poses significant challenges for accurate visual analysis.
 The limited light reflection often results in degraded image quality, including color inaccuracies and increased noise levels.
-These issues can significantly affect the performance and reliability of time-sensitive applications, such as transportation surveillance and Advanced Driver Assistance Systems (ADAS).
+These issues can significantly affect the performance and reliability of light-sensitive applications, such as transportation surveillance and Advanced Driver Assistance Systems.
 Therefore, it is crucial to address these challenges to ensure the effective operation of systems under low-light conditions.

-The problem of low-light image enhancement is commonly addressed using two main methods: Histogram~Equalization~\cite{gonzalez2017digital} and Retinex~\cite{land1977retinex}.
-Histogram~Equalization (HE) works by enhancing contrast through the redistribution of grayscale values.
+The problems of low-light image enhancement (LLIE) are commonly addressed using two primary methods: Histogram Equalization~\cite{gonzalez2017digital} and Retinex~\cite{land1977retinex}.
+Histogram Equalization works by enhancing contrast through the redistribution of grayscale values.
 On the other hand, the Retinex theory divides the image into reflectance and illumination components to improve reflectance and overall image quality.
-Techniques such as Single Scale Retinex (SSR)~\cite{Jobson1997Properties} and Multi-Scale Retinex (MSR)~\cite{Rahman1996Multi} are particularly effective in preserving details and managing complex lighting conditions.
+Techniques such as Single Scale Retinex~\cite{Jobson1997Properties} and Multi-Scale Retinex~\cite{Rahman1996Multi} are particularly effective in preserving details and managing complex lighting conditions.

-With technological advancements, various deep learning-based methods have been proposed in recent years to enhance the quality of low-light images~\cite{Chen2018Retinex, Jiang2021EnlightenGAN, zhang2019kind}.
+With technological advancements, various deep learning-based methods~\cite{Chen2018Retinex, Jiang2021EnlightenGAN, zhang2019kind} have been proposed to enhance the quality of low-light images.
 However, these methods often require substantial computational resources, which limits their practical application on real-world devices.
 Therefore, designing lightweight and efficient image enhancement techniques is crucial.
-In our previous study, we introduced the CPGA-Net~\cite{weng2024lightweight}, which combines Retinex theory with the Atmospheric Scattering Model (ATSM)~\cite{mccartney_optics_1976} and utilizes gamma correction for both global and local processing; it highlights the importance of gamma correction in low-light image enhancement.
-CPGA-DIA~\cite{weng2024dia} explores exposure correction and low-light enhancement issues through dynamic gamma adjustment, proving that gamma-correction prior is efficient for the enhancement process.
+In our previous study, we introduced the CPGA-Net~\cite{weng2024lightweight}, which combines Retinex theory with the Atmospheric Scattering Model (ATSM)~\cite{mccartney_optics_1976} and utilizes gamma correction for both global and local processing; it highlights the importance of gamma correction in LLIE.
+CPGA-DIA~\cite{weng2024dia} explores exposure correction and LLIE issues through dynamic gamma adjustment, showing that gamma correction can be efficient and effective for the enhancement process even in deep learning frameworks.